ksu-auv-team/sub_utilities/README.md

 git submodule init
 git submodule update
 ```
+This README will provide an explaination of each top level directory in this repo.

 ### ROS dependencies for subdriver & movement\_package
 Subdriver is what we use to control the high level architechture of the sub.
 It's what we use to control the state machine, write joystick control, publish out health data, etc. This is where you should go to work on new autonomy code changes.